 In an earlier post I showed how references to the flag of the Roloff industrial empire (found in the Berlin censor card) were deleted at some point from the Munich copy of Nerven.
 But now look at this screenshot from the Munich Filmmuseum DVD.

-Second little tidbit.
+Second tidbit.
 At circa 22 min 27 seconds on the DVD the gardener’s parents come across the body of their son.
 The scene was filmed in the late afternoon in front of a blank wall.
 As they inch forward you can clearly see the dark, elongated shadows the parents throw on the wall to the right (as well as several “Schaulustige” in the background).
 But now what is this?
 Look carefully at the shadow just above and to the right of the dead boy’s left hand.
 It is the crook of a man’s elbow and now and again the brim of his hat.
-You can actually watch him gesticulating repeatedly with his left hand giving instructions to the actors right before him, “Come forward!
+You can actually watch him gesticulating repeatedly with his left hand.
+Is he giving instructions to the actors right before him?
+“Come forward!
 Now again!”
-Reinert?
+Reinert shadow?
 Maybe.
 I’d like to think so.
 Next comes an intertitle, “Wir haben auch unßer zweites Kind verloren!”
-Then after the title, at 22 min 50 sec., take a look at the far bottom right corner of the frame.
+Then after the title, at 22 min 50 sec., take a careful look at the far bottom right corner of the frame.
 A patch of light whose outlines are pulsing rhythmically and deliberately.
 The shadow of the operator’s hand cranking the camera.